edgedb/easy-edgedb/README.md

 };
 ```

 But he has some sort of relationship to Dracula, similar to the `MinorVampire` type but different.
-He is also quite strong, as we will see later.
+He is also quite strong, as we will see later, so we gave him 10.
 We will have to think about his relationship with Dracula later.

 # Chapter 10 - Terrible events in Whitby